IVSOP/pnft_pinocchio/README.md

-Utility crate for CPI, serialization and deserialization of Metaplex Core assets in pinocchio
+Utility crate for CPI, serialization and deserialization of Programmable NFTs in pinocchio.

 WARNING: this is very much a work in progress.
 Currently the instructions expect the user to provide a buffer of sufficient size.